Covant is focused on autoimmune diseases primarily mediated by IgG.

-We are developing a first-in-class oral FcRn inhibitor that will offer advantages over injectable biologics.
+We are developing a first-in-class oral FcRn inhibitor and a best-in-class long-acting injectable that will offer advantages over approved injectable biologics.

 FcRn

-The neonatal Fc recptor (FcRn) is a cell surface protein that plays a critical role in the trafficking and homestatic regulation of immunoglobulin G (IgG) and human serum albumin (HSA).
+The neonatal Fc recptor (FcRn) is a cell surface protein that plays a critical role in the trafficking and homestatic regulation of immunoglobulin G (IgG).

 While autoimmune disorders are multifactorial in origin, pathogenic IgG autoantibodies are strongly implicated in the pathogenesis of many of these conditions.